senuido/stash-scanner/doc/configuration.md

 # Configuration Guide
-You can almost configure everything just using the bottom pane and the filter editor.
+You can configure everything just using the bottom pane in the main window and the filter editor.
-Aside from a league change, any changes will saved once you choose save/apply.
-They will immediately take effect on any active scan, so don't worry worry about restarting it.
+It is important you take the time to understand and configure the tool properly if you want to get the most out of it.
+Make sure to Apply/Save once you're done making changes.
+If the scanner is active, changes will be applied to it, so don't worry about restarting it.

 ## General
 - **League:** the league you're interested in